MEolh/StationEconomies/README.md

 *   **Spanish** (`es`)
 *   **French** (`fr`)

 These translations will be automatically used by EDMarketConnector if your EDMC language setting matches.
 If you would like to contribute translations for other languages, please feel free to submit a pull request.
-You can find information on how to create translation files in the [EDMC plugin documentation](https://github.com/EDCD/EDMarketConnector/blob/main/PLUGINS.md#localisation) [4].
+You can find information on how to create translation files in the [EDMC plugin documentation](https://github.com/EDCD/EDMarketConnector/blob/main/PLUGINS.md#localisation).

 ## Acknowledgement

-*   [EDMarketConnector (EDMC)](https://github.com/EDCD/EDMarketConnector) for providing the core application and comprehensive plugin development documentation [3, 5-7].
+*   [EDMarketConnector (EDMC)](https://github.com/EDCD/EDMarketConnector) for providing the core application and comprehensive plugin development documentation.

 ## Contact